Demographics of Israel: Religion

 While the ultra-Orthodox, or Haredim, represented only 5% of Israel's population in 1990, they are expected to represent more than one-fifth of Israel's Jewish population by 2028.
-By 2020, they were 12% of the population.
+By 2022, Haredim were 13.3% of the population and enumerated 1,280,000.

 Education

 Education between ages 5 and 15 is compulsory.
 It is not free, but it is subsidized by the government, individual organizations (such as the Beit Yaakov System), or a combination.
 Parents are expected to participate in courses as well.
 The school system is organized into kindergartens, 6-year primary schools, and either 6-year secondary schools or 3-year junior secondary schools + 3-year senior secondary schools (depending on region), after which a comprehensive examination is offered for university admissions.

 Literacy

 Age 15 and over can read and write (2011 estimate):